 What it is, is an example of my people-pleasing mentality, that’s evident more with pleasures of the flesh than in most other aspects of my life.
 I’m inherently submissive.
 This comes out in another way, something that again most people consider is more sexual than it really is.

 I’m relatively kinky – more so than the average person I think.
-Now, by ‘kink’, I mainly mean bondage; I like rope play, and being tied up, and I think I always have, since long before I even had sexual encounters.
+For me, my ‘kink’ is mainly mean bondage; I like rope play, and being tied up, and I think I always have, since long before I even had sexual encounters.
 Although my earliest adventures in kink play (leaving aside experiments with self-bondage, using shoelaces or long socks) were with an early girlfriend when I was at university, even back then I never associated kink play with sex play – it’s always been a non-sexual thing to me.
 Indeed, as far as I can remember, my first tentative steps weren’t (like so many other people) driven by cartoons or detective stories, rather it’s because I always used to like to feel the lines on the skin that things made if they were wrapped too tightly.
 Like watches.
 So I always used to wear my watch too tight, then take it off after a while and feel the indents in the skin.